Skip to main content

 NZL 690 SPS Notification Food Notice: Requirements for Registered Food Importers and Imported Food for Sale [PDF, 110 KB]

-The 2 proposed notices will replace the current Food Notice: Importing Food.
+The 2 proposed notices were to replace an existing notice – Food Notice: Importing Food.

 1. Food Notice: Requirements for Registered Food Importers and Imported for Food for Sale

-The proposed changes to requirements include the addition of:
+The proposed changes to requirements included the addition of:

 • Part 3 – requirements regarding the assessment and confirmation of the safety and suitability of food for import into New Zealand, the transport and storage of imported food, and record keeping by registered importers.